 Humor Makes A Conference Better

 Are you seeking a funny keynote speaker or humorous master of ceremonies / emcee for your next association or company conference?
 Thom Singer has over ten years experience as a professional speaker.
 He has delivered over 800 presentations, and is an active participant in the meetings industry.
+As a speaker he brings experience and humor to every presentation.

 Thom Singer is excited about his role as a motivational speaker.
 He realizes some people roll their eyes at the idea of “motivation”, However, the opposite of motivation is de-motivation (or sucks the energy out of the room), and he is sure that no planner intentionally seeks those adjectives in their speakers.
 Participants at live events want to learn, be inspired, and have some level of entertainment.